How to Backwash Cartridge Pool Filter - Complete Guide

 Step 4: Deep Cleaning (Monthly or Bi-monthly)

-- Prepare a cleaning solution using cartridge filter cleaner or muriatic acid
+- Prepare a cleaning solution using cartridge filter cleaner (or muriatic acid only if calcium scale removal is needed)

 - For commercial cleaners: Follow manufacturer's dilution instructions

-- For muriatic acid: Mix 1 part acid to 20 parts water (always add acid to water, never water to acid)
+- For muriatic acid (calcium scale only): Mix 1 part acid to 10 parts water (always add acid to water, never water to acid)

 - Soak cartridges for 4-8 hours or overnight